-Go to lunch with fellow leaders
+Hang out with fellow leaders

 Join a civic club

-I am not in one, but have attended and spoken to them many times.
+I am not in one currently, but have attended and spoken to them many times.
 It’s a great option to put you with other leaders in the community.
 I have, however, always been active in the community.
 Most communities have formal leadership programs, often through the chamber of commerce.
 Ask around.
 There are leadership principles nearby if we are intentional to seek them.

 Ask for input from those you lead

 This can be a humbling option, but I promise the people you are trying to lead have suggestions.
 They won’t often share them unless they are given permission.
 You have to be bold enough to ask.

 Few leaders stop to see where they are currently.
 What’s working?
 What’s not?
 What needs tweaking?
 What needs killing?
 The best leaders don’t have all the answers, but they have great questions.

 You usually won’t know the answer to the question you don’t ask.